bendemboski/rfcs/0726-dom-element-descriptor-interface.md

 #### Page objects

-Page objects can be usded as DOM element descriptors and passed directly to DOM helpers:
+Page objects can be used as DOM element descriptors and passed directly to DOM helpers:

 ```js
 assert.dom(pageObject.listItems).exists({ count: 4 });